munich-quantum-toolkit/naviz/docs/usage.md

 ## Python Package

-The python library currently only exports a simple functionality to export a visualization as a video.
+The Python library currently only has a simple functionality to export a visualization as a video.
 An example can be seen below:

 ```python